SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Experiments

-\textbf{Claim-level Evaluation} We assess generated answer quality at the atomic claim level.
+\textbf{Claim-level evaluation.} We assess generated answer quality at the atomic claim level.
 Each answer undergoes decomposition into constituent atomic claims via structured prompting.
-Claims are subsequently evaluated for correctness through a rigorous two-stage verification process.
+Claims are then evaluated through a two-stage verification process.
 First, an LLM judge evaluates simulator-related claims using ground truth references.
-Subsequently, we collaborate with PhD students in the relevant fields to manually assess remaining claims based on correctness and relevance to the posed question.
-Claims receive true labels only when both correct and relevant to the question.
+Subsequently, PhD students in the relevant fields manually assess remaining claims for correctness and relevance to the posed question.
+Although the references are simulator-derived, model outputs are not restricted to reference claims and may contain incorrect, irrelevant, or out-of-scope content.
+A generated claim is labeled true only when it is both correct and relevant to the question.
+We audited LLM-judge reliability with two PhD-level domain experts on 30 questions per domain, achieving 95.8\% agreement across domains.